Yoga alignment is not ancient

 We yin yogis tend to agree on one thing: that yoga is best when it's about how our bodies feel, rather than how they look.
 However, many yoga teachers have never learned the tools to teach a felt sense of alignment.

 Why is this?
-In most yoga teacher trainings, the approach to yoga alignment is an aesthetic one - that is, it relies on visual feedback, usually from another person – not the one doing the pose.
+In most yoga teacher trainings, the approach to yoga alignment is an aesthetic one - that is, it relies on visual feedback, usually a teacher looking at a student.

-The vast majority of 200-hour yoga teacher trainings use an old-school system of aesthetic alignment that traces back to Iyengar's Light On Yoga.
-Published in 1966, this was the first significant publication with complete details of yoga alignment instructions, all laser-focused on how each posture should look with very specific angles of hands, feet, arms and legs.
+The vast majority of 200-hour yoga teacher trainings use an old-school system of aesthetic alignment that traces back to BKS Iyengar's Light On Yoga.
+Published in 1966, the book has been coined "the bible of modern yoga."
+It was the first significant publication with complete details of yoga alignment instructions, all laser-focused on how each posture should look with very specific angles of hands, feet, arms and legs.

-I learned a system very much like this when I took my first 200-hour yoga teacher training in 2003.
+This approach became the basis of modern yoga that persists to this day.
+I learned a system very much like it when I took my first 200-hour yoga teacher training in 2003.
 I've written elsewhere about the pitfalls of that journey.
 But a few years later, I was fortunate to find Paul Grilley's brilliant work on yoga alignment, called the Functional Approach to Yoga (in response to the aesthetic approach).

-The Functional Approach is still just gaining traction in the yoga world.
+Grilley's functional alignment approach is still just gaining traction in the yoga world.
 Most yoga teacher trainees are still taught to correct students based on aesthetics – without ever considering how a student feels.
-A "good" teacher is considered one who repeatedly nudges students to correct the angles of their body: to bring their chest to their thighs when bending forward – even though that's impossible for some people's skeletal structures; to keep their spine straight at all costs – even though it creates extra strain on the hamstrings that can injure some people.
+A "good" teacher is considered one who repeatedly nudges students to correct the angles of their body: to bring their chest to their thighs when bending forward (even though that's impossible for some people's skeletal structures); to keep their spine straight at all costs (even though it creates extra strain on the hamstrings that can injure some people).

-In the popular model, students are reminded to keep their knees and feet close together in poses that would actually be safer and more accessible if they were empowered to widen their legs out.
+In the popular model, students are reminded to keep their knees and feet close together in forward bends and backward bends where it would actually be safer and more accessible if they were empowered to widen their legs out.